Domaine Ortola - Languedoc Quatourze Ôde à la Main rouge 2021

 About the estate:

-On the outskirts of Narbonne and on the banks of the Bages lake, the Quartouze plateau is a historic Languedoc terroir with rounded pebble soils.
-The bishops of the city and the Aude region had vineyards here.
-In 1983, engineer Georges Ortola bought an abandoned vineyard, then a second one five years later.
-Today, he and his children Hélène and Nelson farm 120 hectares using biodynamic methods.
-His vineyard is used as pasture for sheep in winter.
+On the outskirts of Narbonne and on the shores of the Bages Lake, the Quartouze plateau is a historic region of the Languedoc, characterized by soils of rounded pebbles.
+The bishops of the Aude region once owned vineyards there.
+In 1983, Georges Ortola, an engineer, bought a neglected vineyard, then a second one five years later.
+Today, he and his children, Hélène and Nelson, cultivate 120 hectares using biodynamic methods.
+His vineyard serves as pasture for sheep in the winter.

 Robert Parker - Wine Advocate